Spade and Grave: History

 One of the neutral editors disagreed with this decision and called a class meeting; the class voted to support the neutral editor and demanded that the Bonesmen return the seized magazines.
 When the Bonesmen failed to comply, the class expelled them from office and replaced them with three neutral editors.
 Instead of accepting this ruling, the Bonesmen printed their own version of the February issue, resulting in two competing magazines from two editorial boards.
 In reality, the Bonesmen editors were in the right as the senior class had no authority over the matter.

 The five neutral editors formed an opposition society with ten classmates.
 The new group's badge debuted in the summer of 1864 and its insignia mocked the Bonesmen with a gravedigger tossing a skull with his spade.
 The society's name came from this insignia.
 Originally, they were called the Graves or Graves men, before settling on the Diggers.
 Its rivals called it "Bed and Broom".

 The Diggers' first delegation of fifteen members was tapped for 1865.
 The society was housed in elegantly furnished rooms in the Lyon Building on Chapel Street.
-In addition to billiard tables, Space and Grave had a room that was completely covered in black velvet.
+In addition to billiard tables, Spade and Grave had a room that was completely covered in black velvet.
 Nevertheless, it eventually had financial problems, and a Yale historian notes that the group "was always despised and looked down upon" because of its controversial start.
 In June 1868, all of its elected delegations turned down the invitation to join.